Fields of Expertise

-Modasti Consulting provide consulting services in four fields of expertise.
+Modasti Consulting provides consulting services in four fields of expertise.
 Services are conducted by Arjen Jaarsma himself, sometimes in close cooperation with other experts.

 1 – Public Transport Strategies

 Public transport visions and strategies – also called public transport master plans – are long-term plans for the development of public transport in a geographical area, very often an urban or metropolitan area.
 A public transport vision can be part of a broader vision which includes freight transport, mobility by car, cycling, walking and future transport forms (like autonomous transport).